Nashiko Momotsuki: Biography

 On November 11, 2020, Momotsuki released her first photo book, titled Mikan (未完) and published by Kodansha.
 Photography for the book took place on Ishigaki Island, Okinawa, and the title was both meant as an expression of her "immaturity" and a homophone of "tangerine" (mikan), inspired by the words "peach" (桃, momo) and "pear" (nashi) in her name.
 It was reprinted three times and sold over 10,000 copies within 2 months after release.

 Momotsuki is a regular on 01familia's YouTube channel Zeroichi TV and is the host for the agency's first terrestrial monthly variety show, Zeroichi Familia wa Homeraretai (ゼロイチファミリアは褒められたい) on MBS TV, both of which started in October 2021.

 On March 30, 2022, Momotsuki released her second photo book with the English title Peachy, a reference to both her name and the actual English word.
-The book would reveal details about her private life, including photos of her actual home and an interview with her brother, and also feature a "date" with her favorite Japanese idol, Rin Kurisu of 26-ji no Masquerade.
+The book would reveal details about her private life, including photos of her actual home and an interview with her brother, and also feature a "date" with her favorite Japanese idol, Rin Kurusu of 26-ji no Masquerade.
 The book sold about 2000 copies in its first week.
 That month, she also served as an ambassador for DC Comics' "The Dawn of Superheroes" travelling exhibition and threw out a ceremonial first pitch for a baseball game at Vantelin Dome Nagoya in cosplay as Supergirl.

+Momotsuki is a Pokémon enthusiast and an avid player of Pokémon Go and the Pokémon Trading Card Game.
+She was an invited player in the Pokémon Card Game Champions League 2025 Fukuoka, where she achieved 2 wins before being eliminated after 3 losses, and was noted for her "serious" deck.
+She was also a guest at the launching of the "Pokémon Card Game Tokyo Luminous Night" projection mapping attraction at the Tokyo Metropolitan Government Building No. 1 in 2026.

+In August 2026, Momotsuki was appointed "Toyohashi Appeal Ambassador" (とよはし魅力アンバサダー, Toyohashi Miryoku Anbasadā) to promote tourism in her hometown of Toyohashi.
+The same month, she served as first torchbearer representing the city in the torch relay leading up to the 2026 Asian Games, hosted in Nagoya.